Top 10 HBCUs in the U.S. & Rankings 2026

 The university produces the highest number of African American engineers in the country, including the highest number of African American women at the bachelor's level and the second-highest number of African American engineers at the master's level.

-North Carolina A&T enrolls nearly 13,500 students, making it the largest HBCU in the country.
-84% of students identify as Black or African American.
+North Carolina A&T enrolls over 15,000 students, making it the largest HBCU in the country.
+Nearly 78% of students identify as Black or African American.
 The university is accredited by the Southern Association of Colleges and Schools and lauded as one of the best HBCUs in North Carolina.

-U.S. News and World Report ranks North Carolina A&T as the #7 HBCU while Times Higher Education has it tied for #8.
+U.S. News and World Report ranks North Carolina A&T as the eighth HBCU, while Times Higher Education has it tied for number eight.

 6. North Carolina Central University

-North Carolina Central University is a public, historically Black university in Durham, North Carolina.
+North Carolina Central University is a public, historically Black university in Durham, NC.
 It offers bachelor's, master's, and doctoral degrees on campus and online.

 Students can study fields such as: